kensai01/06_todo-app/README.md

 1. Download the zip file and unzip the files into the wamp64/www directory.
    You should to create a folder called TODO in the wamp64/www folder in order to keep the files more organized and unzip there.
 1. Log into mysql through the command prompt and create a database by typing CREATE DATABASE todoapp;
+1. Type USE todoapp; in order to use this new created database.
 1. Create a table by typing CREATE TABLE todo (id INTEGER AUTO_INCREMENT, task VARCHAR(20), notes TEXT(250), PRIMARY KEY (id), UNIQUE(id));
+1. Type exit and press enter to exit the database.
-1. This is the database that will be filled with the required information.
+1. Open the browser that works with WAMP and go to: localhost/TODO/main.php.
-1. Go to localhost/TODO/main.php and begin adding and deleting tasks.
+1. You should see the todo application on screen.

 ## Requirements